-To understand what constitutes good welfare in captive animals, we must find a way to successful assess and measure welfare.
-This is not always an easy task due to the variety of different needs from differing species, as well as having to take into consideration individual needs as well.
-However, in more recent years, Science-based assessment of animal welfare in captive animals has beneﬁted from increased interest in and research into consciousness, emotions, stress and pain.
-In the past, Five Freedoms has successfully acted as a foundation, defining and underpinning fundamental animal welfare standards and considerations.
+To understand what constitutes good welfare in captive animals, we must find a way to successfully assess and measure welfare.
+This is not always an easy task due to different species and their varying needs, as well as the consideration of their individual needs.
+However, in more recent years, science-based assessment of animal welfare in captive animals has beneﬁted from increased interest in and research into consciousness, emotions, stress and pain.
+In the past, the Five Freedoms of Animal Welfare have successfully acted as a foundation, defining and underpinning fundamental animal welfare standards and considerations.

-In the Five Domains model, the four physical or functional domains (nutrition, environment, health and behavior) are concerned with biological function, or physical well-being, whereas the fifth domain, the mental state, considers the ‘affective state’ or psychological well-being, and represents the animal’s overall subjective feelings and experiences and hence this fifth domain is a key element of animal welfare.
+In the Five Domains model, the four physical or functional domains (nutrition, environment, health and behavior) are concerned with biological function, or physical wellbeing, and the fifth domain, the mental state, considers the ‘affective state’ or psychological wellbeing.
+This affective state represents the animal’s overall subjective feelings and experiences and hence this fifth domain is a key element of animal welfare.
 An animal may have positive or negative emotional states and it is the balance between these subjective experiences that can influence an individual animal’s ‘Quality of Life’ (Mellor 2013).

-A vast majority of captive wild animal collections are not influenced by national or international legislation or by codes of ethics and professional best practice.
-Lack of legislation or proper guidance can consequently lead to poor captive animal management, resulting in a real concern for the welfare and husbandry of the animals individually and in groups within these collections.
-Wild Welfare was created to address the critical captive animal welfare conditions that can arise in these unregulated collections.
-Equally captive wild animal collections around the world with poor standards of animal welfare, often reflecting a lack of financial support, are frequent participants and catalysts in the burgeoning illicit wildlife trade.
-Credible rescue groups and professional sanctuaries are brimming with animals confiscated from illegal activity and they beg for assistance.
+A vast majority of captive wild animal collections are not influenced by national or international legislation or by codes of ethics or professional best practice.
+Lack of legislation or proper guidance can consequently lead to poor captive animal management, resulting in a real concern for the welfare and husbandry of the animals within these collections.

-Wild Welfare works with the associations to ensure that the most up to date guidance and material is used for future welfare assessments and criteria.
+Wild Welfare is working with zoo associations around the world to ensure that the most up to date guidance is used for future welfare assessments and criteria.